bat-z/bat-z/README.md

 I am a very sensitive person and an overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
 I apologize very often, and I also find it hard to say no or set boundaries for myself.

  If you feel uncomfortable with me confirming the bad/overhated characters, do not int or block me, simple as that.
 No one is forcing you to int with me.
-If you're nonsharing and yume my kins.I don’t care just interact!
-As long you dont act weird.

   I struggle with social cues.
 Sometimes I don't think before I speak.
 If I ever say something incorrect or something that could be offensive in any way, tell me!
 I will correct myself and then apologize.
 Don't be afraid to point it out to me as I said, I’m not afraid of my own mistakes

  I tend to get very clingy to the people I feel comfortable with, and I end up being annoying.
 If you don't like that, tell me.

-  I don't really like large crowds.
-Also, if it's a large group, I usually walk away.

-  I have bad anxiety/health, i will mostly stay away from Ponytown or any online sometimes without warning.

- If I friend/interact with a problematic person, let me know!
-I rarely check others' profiles before reposting their content or becoming friends with them.
+If I befriend or int with a problematic person, let me know